pclausen/obj2png/README.md

 I have not put much thought into this but svg may be the better choice than png...

+Bunny in svg format below.
+Zoom in your browser,  say 300%, and compare with the png file above).

 <img src="./images/bunny.svg" />